-- Component 1 explores the sports industry and how participants can access it and then prepare to take part. - Component 2 allows students to demonstrate their knowledge and ability within a selected sport.
-This will include knowledge of the rules, practical competence in the sport and demonstrate the ability to make improvements to individual's skills within the sport. - Component 3 investigates fitness testing and training, how the body adapts to training and how training programmes are designed to improve fitness.
+- Component 1 explores the sports industry and how participants can access it and then prepare to take part. - Component 2 allows students to demonstrate their knowledge and ability within a selected sport. - Component 3 investigates fitness testing and training, how the body adapts to training and how training programmes are designed to improve fitness.